Sharpryan20/ci-project-2/README.md

 Testing was conducted frequently throughout the development of the site.
 I had a constant Live preview of the site side-by-side to my code so I was aware of any immediate changes to my code and was able to change and alter my code in dev tools before implementing it into my actual code on GitPod.

-I tested the responsiveness on through console tools and on different browsers, with Google Chrome being my default browser.
+I tested the responsiveness through console tools and on different browsers, with Google Chrome being my default browser.

 I got friends of mine to test my site on their devices so I was able to gather a range of different data.

-Lighthouse reports were also conducted frequently to ensure the site was preforming well.
+Lighthouse reports were also conducted frequently to ensure the site was performing well.
 I have an image of the final lighthouse report that I completed on my site.

 ![Lighthouse](assets/images/readme-images/lighthouse.png)

 ## Automatic testing

-All three languages that were used in the project where ran through validators to ensure there were no problems or errors with my code.
+All three languages that were used in the project were run through validators to ensure there were no problems or errors with my code.

 ### HTML validator